 Registered Psychologists must uphold and maintain the SPS Code of Professional Ethics.
 Of particular importance is that they provide services only in their respective areas of competence.
 Disciplinary measures may be taken by the SPS Council toward any members who violate the Code of Professional Ethics.

 Registered Psychologists are solely responsible for their own professional liability arising from any litigation related to their psychological practice.
 The SPS (including the Council) shall not be held liable for any litigation brought against any of the Registered Psychologists or SPS Members arising from professional negligence or malpractice.

-The SRP is a public document that contains the following information on the Registered Psychologists: names, registration numbers, academic credentials, institutions that granted the credentials, mailing addresses, telephone contacts and e-mail addresses.
+The SRP is a public document that contains the following information on the Registered Psychologists: names and e-mail addresses.
 To update any of your details, you may contact the secretariat of the SPS.